Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 2

-Request Nulla Osta al seguito at the prefecture
+Request Nulla Osta al seguito at the Prefettura

 For each family member separately.
-Can be filed only with SPID or CIE — without a resident in Italy it is impossible to file online.
-Times: 3 to 6 months.
+You can only submit online with SPID or CIE — without a resident in Italy you cannot submit online.
+Timelines: 3 to 6 months.

 3

-Family member applies for a D visa al seguito
+Family member applies for a type D visa al seguito

-They can enter simultaneously with the main applicant or later.
-Visa at the consulate in the RF — from 3 days to 1 month.
+They can enter together with the main applicant or later.
+Visa processing at the consulate in Russia — from 3 days to 1 month.

-A residence permit for family reasons (motivi familiari) in Italy allows work, opening a sole proprietorship and SRL — spouses have the full range of rights.
-This is a key difference from Spain or Germany where family permits can restrict the right to work.
+A family residence permit (motivi familiari) in Italy allows work, opening a P.IVA and SRL — spouses have the full range of rights.
+This is a key difference from Spain or Germany, where family permits limit the right to work.

 Minor children — no restrictions

-The 2-year waiting rule for classic family reunification does not apply to minor children.
-Children can be included immediately through al seguito.
+The 2-year waiting rule for classic reunification does not apply to minor children.
+Children can be included immediately via al seguito.

 Conversion of residence permit types